 The advanced screener supports a subset of MySQL structured query language, which includes logarithms and power calculations.
 This advanced screen could then be merged with a standard screen.
 Unfortunately, the current SQL version does not support ranking.
 Screener.co includes an alert service and screens to set off an alert are created in the Stock List Columns using the standard data item list.

-Like most fundamental screeners, it does not have all the price data, technical tools, director deals, and institutional ownership information that many investors would like.
-Screener.co has some omissions in its abilities to create certain types of screen.
-Screener.co does not have built in tools to work out the average of a data item and put it directly in a screen.
-It cannot for instance calculate, which companies have above average earnings for a sector or industry.
 Not having an internal data ranking function and Excel exports limited to just 50 companies per page makes creating ranked screens such as the Magic Formula much more of a labor-intensive activity.
 This also prevents the creation of what is probably the current pinnacle of complexity for individual investor screening which is creating James O’Shaughnessy’s composite value ranks.
-Only a very few services that offer ready created screens offer such a screen.
+Only a very few services that offer ready-created screens offer such a screen.
+As a fundamental Screening service, it has limited technical tools.
 If Screener.co had all these features it would of course cost a lot more.

 Hopefully, these example screens and tips will have given you an insight into what Screener.co is capable of doing, has served as a good starting point for your journey into using Screener.co effectively, and begin building a library of screens to use.

 Mark Gallear September, 2021 revised 2023.